Chicagobears.com | The Official Website of the Chicago Bears

-Ryan Pace, the 2018 Sporting News NFL Executive of the Year, is entering his fifth season as general manager of the Chicago Bears in 2019.
-He is the sixth GM in franchise history after being hired on January 8, 2015.
-The Bears announced a three-year contract extension for Pace on January 1, 2018, keeping him with the club through 2021.
+Ryan Pace, the 2018 Sporting News NFL Executive of the Year, is in his sixth season as general manager of the Chicago Bears in 2020.
+He is the sixth general manager in franchise history after being hired on January 8, 2015.
+On January 1, 2018, the Bears announced a three-year contract extension for Pace, keeping him with the club through 2021.

-With Nagy in place, Pace used all avenues available to help bolster a young and promising roster.
-He made a splash on the first day of free agency in March 2018, signing wide receivers Allen Robinson II and Taylor Gabriel and tight end Trey Burton.
-Pace also awarded players such as defensive backs Prince Amukamara and Kyle Fuller with multi-year extensions.
+With Nagy in place, Pace used all avenues available to start bolstering a young and promising roster.
+He made a splash on the first day of free agency in March 2018 with the signing of wide receiver Allen Robinson II and awarding players such as defensive back Kyle Fuller and defensive lineman Eddie Goldman with multi-year extensions in 2018.

-Pace and his staff kept their foot on the gas during the 2018 NFL Draft, selecting three ESPN.com All-Rookie Team honorees in linebacker Roquan Smith (Round 1, 8th overall), offensive lineman James Daniels (Round 2, 39th overall) and defensive lineman Bilal Nichols (Round 5, 145th overall).
-He also traded up in the second round to draft wide receiver Anthony Miller (Round 2, 51st overall), who finished second among all rookie wide receivers with seven touchdown receptions.
+Pace and his staff kept the momentum going during 2018 NFL Draft, selecting three ESPN.com All-Rookie Team honorees in linebacker Roquan Smith (Round 1, 8th overall), offensive lineman James Daniels (Round 2, 39th overall) and defensive lineman Bilal Nichols (Round 5, 145th overall).
+He also traded up in the second round to draft wide receiver Anthony Miller (Round 2, 51st overall), who finished second among all rookie wide receivers with seven touchdown receptions in 2018.
 Smith, meanwhile, would go on to record the second-most tackles (122) by a Bears rookie.
-Nichols made an immediate impact, recording three sacks, while Daniels started the final 10 games at left guard as the Bears made their push to the postseason.
+Nichols made an immediate impact, recording 3.0 sacks, while Daniels started the final 10 games at left guard.

 But Pace saved his boldest move for last.
-With the season opener looming – 8 days away to be exact – Pace acquired All-Pro linebacker Khalil Mack in a trade with the Oakland Raiders, a move that turned Chicago’s already Top-10 defense into the league’s most dominant unit in 2018.
-Mack did not disappoint, leading the Bears with 12.5 sacks and six forced fumbles as Chicago’s defense led the NFL in takeaways (36), interceptions (27), fewest first downs (17.3 pg), fewest rushing yards allowed (80.0 pg) and fewest points allowed (17.7 ppg) and finished third in turnover margin (+12), points off takeaways (107) and yards per game allowed (299.7).
-Five days after acquiring Mack, Pace re-signed DL Eddie Goldman to a six-year contract extension to lock down Chicago’s dominant defensive front.
+With the 2018 season opener looming – 8 days away to be exact – Pace acquired All-Pro linebacker Khalil Mack in a trade with the Oakland Raiders, making him the highest paid defensive player in NFL history, and a move that turned Chicago's already top-10 defense into the league's most dominant unit that season.
+Mack did not disappoint, leading the Bears with 12.5 sacks and six forced fumbles as Chicago's defense led the NFL in takeaways (36), interceptions (27), fewest first downs (17.3 pg), fewest rushing yards allowed (80.0 pg) and fewest points allowed (17.7 ppg) and finished third in turnover margin (+12), points off takeaways (107) and yards per game allowed (299.7).

 Eight players, including Mack, were named to the 2019 Pro Bowl following the season.
-Joining Mack were defensive backs Eddie Jackson and Fuller, punt returner Tarik Cohen, quarterback Mitchell Trubisky and offensive linemen Cody Whitehair and Charles Leno Jr. Mack, Fuller, Jackson and Cohen also were named AP All-Pros.
+Joining Mack were defensive backs Eddie Jackson and Fuller, defensive tackle Akiem Hicks, punt returner Tarik Cohen, quarterback Mitchell Trubisky and offensive linemen Cody Whitehair and Charles Leno Jr. Mack, Fuller, Jackson and Cohen also were named Associated Press All-Pros.

 In 2017, Pace continued his track record of drafting rookies who make an immediate impact on the team.
-QB Mitchell Trubisky (No. 2 overall) set Bears rookie records for passing yards (2,193) and completions (196).
-He also rushed for 248 yards and two touchdowns and averaged 182.8 passing yards per game while completing 59.4 percent of his throws.
-RB Tarik Cohen became the first NFL rookie since Gale Sayers (1965) to score touchdowns via rushing, receiving, passing and punt return in a single season.
+Trubisky (No. 2 overall) set Bears rookie records for passing yards (2,193) and completions (196).
+Cohen became the first NFL rookie since Gale Sayers (1965) to score touchdowns via rushing, receiving, passing and punt return in a single season.
 He also tallied the third most receptions (53) by a Bears rookie in club history.
-DB Eddie Jackson finished the season with two interceptions and became the first player in NFL history to return both a fumble recovery and an interception for 75+ yard touchdowns in a single game (vs. CAR, 10/22/17).
+Jackson finished the season with two interceptions and became the first player in NFL history to return both a fumble recovery and an interception for 75+ yard touchdowns in a single game in a win over the Panthers.

-After a stellar rookie season in 2016, RB Jordan Howard continued to have success on the ground, becoming the first player in franchise history to rush for over 1,000 yards in each of his first two NFL seasons (1,313 in 2016 & 1,122 in 2017) and also became the fastest player in Bears history to rush for 2,000 yards (24 games), besting Walter Payton’s previous mark of 26.
-Defensive lineman Akiem Hicks, a key 2016 free agent acquisition, earned a four-year contract extension in September 2017 and went to the Pro Bowl the following season.
+After a stellar rookie season in 2016, running back Jordan Howard, a fifth-round pick by Pace in 2016, continued to have success on the ground, becoming the first player in franchise history to rush for over 1,000 yards in each of his first two NFL seasons (1,313 in 2016 & 1,122 in 2017) and also became the fastest player in Bears history to rush for 2,000 yards (24 games), besting Walter Payton's previous mark of 26.
+Defensive lineman Akiem Hicks, a key 2016 free agent acquisition, earned a four-year contract extension in September 2017.

-In Pace’s first two seasons as Bears GM, five Bears were selected to the PFWA’s All-Rookie team (Adrian Amos, Leonard Floyd, Eddie Goldman, Cody Whitehair and Howard), tied for the most in the NFL in that time frame.
+In Pace's first two seasons as Bears GM, five Bears were selected to the PFWA's All-Rookie team (Adrian Amos, Leonard Floyd, Goldman, Whitehair and Howard), tied for the most in the NFL in that time.

 In his first season overseeing Chicago's roster, Pace was tasked with turning over a roster that ranked as one of the oldest in the NFL (average 27 years, 39 days old).
 He trimmed that average to just over 25-years old in two seasons.
 The Bears fielded a competitive team, improving by one game over their previous year's record, despite the youth movement.
 The 2015 Bears were involved in 11 games decided by one score (5-6 record in those games) despite leading the NFL with nine rookie starters (three on offense, six on defense).
 The Bears defense improved from 30th in 2014 (377.1 yards per game) to 14th in 2015 (345.1 ypg) despite starting a league-most six rookie starters who combined for 41 starts, second most to the Saints 44 defensive rookie starts.